daily-demos/party-line/react-native/README.md

-# Party line: An audio-only demo for React Native
+# Party line: an audio-only demo for React Native

 ## Built by and with [Daily](https://docs.daily.co/reference#using-the-react-native-daily-js-library)